 Morton Feldman (1926-1987) is most known for soft, lengthy works, and his unique compositional style characterized by metrical and rhythmic combinations that create a sense of free-floating, unfocused, and slowly evolving sound.
 Like many composers, Feldman drew inspiration from various sources, including a number of specific pieces for fellow friends and artists such as For Franz Kline (1962), Rothko Chapel (1971), For Frank O’Hara (1973), For John Cage (1982), and For Bunita Marcus (1986).

 About the Project…

 For Philip Guston was written in 1984, four years after Guston’s death, and is scored for flute, percussion, and piano.
-This monumental work will be performed at the Cincinnati College-Conservatory of Music as part of my Doctoral Project Recital and will feature multimedia components including special lighting, unique performance booklet, and more than 100 images of Guston’s works to be displayed throughout the multi-hour concert.
+This monumental work was performed at the Cincinnati College-Conservatory of Music as part of a culminating Doctoral Project Recital.
+The concert featured multimedia components including special lighting, a unique performance portfolio, and more than 100 images of Guston’s works displayed throughout the multi-hour concert.
 The portfolio in its entirety can be viewed HERE.
 Over a six week period, $1,700 was raised by more than 40 contributors.